Author Guidelines

 The title page, which is not sent out for peer review, should include:

-• Conflicts of Interest Disclosure (even if there are none to declare)
+- Conflicts of Interests Disclosure (even if there are none to declare – see journal policies on Conflicts of Interests Disclosure)

 For a sample template that can assist you in the proper preparation of the title page, please click here.